 Journal history: TATuP has been published continuously since 1992:

 - 2002-2016 as “Technikfolgenabschätzung – Theorie und Praxis (TATuP)” (ISSN 1619-7623, eISSN 2199-9201).

 - Since 2017 the journal has been relaunched under its current name “TATuP – Journal for Technology Assessment in Theory and Practice” as a peer-reviewed open access journal.

-Copyright notice: TATuP is an open access journal.
+Copyright notice and licencing information: TATuP is an open access journal.
 If not otherwise indicated, all articles are published under the Creative Commons license CC BY 4.0.
 According to this CC license, TATuP contributions may be reprinted or otherwise distributed as long as the authors are credited and the complete bibliographical data are cited.
 Authors agree to publish their articles under the Creative Commons license CC BY 4.0 by giving their approval for publication in TATuP.